 - Visit the Scholarships and student aid website for details about all types of financial assistance (including Entrance Financial Aid) offered to students at McGill.

 - If you are eligible for Entrance Financial Aid (awards of up to $15,000) you must apply within 30 days of accepting your offer of admission.

 Schulich School of Music entrance scholarships

-Undergraduate entrance scholarships are offered by Department Chairs, in consultation with Area Chairs, to outstanding applicants during the admissions process.
+Undergraduate entrance scholarships are offered by the Schulich School of Music, in consultation with Area Coordinators, to outstanding applicants during the admissions process.